Super Friends: Legends of the Superheroes

 On January 18 and 25, 1979, Hanna-Barbera ran two one-hour live-action specials under the umbrella title Legends of the Superheroes.
-The first special, subtitled "The Challenge", was loosely based on the Super Friends and the 1960s Batman series (played for laughs, but this time, including a laugh track) and included several other DC characters who replaced Samurai, Black Vulcan, and Apache Chief: Black Canary, the E-2 Huntress Helena Wayne (a new DC character, gathering her own following in All-Star and Adventure Comics JSA runs as a JSA member), and Captain Marvel (who had previously had his own live action series through Filmation studios).
-The second special, entitled "The Roast", featured Ed McMahon as emcee of the roast, along the lines of The Dean Martin Celebrity Roast specials.
-Due to Warner Bros.' contracts on Wonder Woman (already being used in her own live action series; Lynda Carter) and Superman (in his own live-action theatrical movie at the time; Christopher Reeve), they were unable to be featured on the specials.
+The first special, "The Challenge", was loosely based on the Super Friends and the 1960s Batman series and included several other DC characters who replaced Samurai, Black Vulcan, and Apache Chief: Black Canary, Huntress, and Captain Marvel.
+The second special, "The Roast", featured Ed McMahon as emcee of the roast, along the lines of The Dean Martin Celebrity Roast specials.
+Due to Warner Bros.' contracts on Wonder Woman and Superman, the characters were unable to be featured on the specials.

 The Plastic Man Comedy Adventure Show

-Plastic Man first appeared in the first season of Super Friends, in one episode.
+Plastic Man appeared in the first season of Super Friends, in one episode.
 Later, Ruby-Spears Productions released a series starring the character in his own solo adventures.

 Batman

 A Batman animated series was also considered in the mid-1980s, presumably with Adam West reprising his role as the voice of Batman.
-"The Fear" was written as a pilot episode for the series, but it was instead adapted in to an episode of The Super Powers Team: Galactic Guardians.
+"The Fear" was written as a pilot episode for the series, but was instead adapted into an episode of The Super Powers Team: Galactic Guardians.

 The New Teen Titans

 In 1983, a cartoon based upon The New Teen Titans comics began development.
 It was created as a companion for the Super Friends, to be set in the same continuity.
 Robin was not going to be featured in the cartoon though, at least not as a regular, since in the Super Friends universe, he was a member of the Justice League.
 Like Super Friends, the show was to be developed by Hanna-Barbera for ABC, but since shows like The Smurfs (airing on NBC) were so popular at the time, this show was never picked up by the network.
-The show would have featured Wonder Girl as the leader, along with Cyborg, Kid Flash, Changeling, Raven and Starfire.
-Although the show failed to get picked up, a television commercial with a substance abuse theme did feature the Titans, as they would have appeared in the animated series, along with a new superhero named "The Protector" who would have been the replacement character for Robin.
-A Teen Titans animated TV program was eventually produced, adding Robin and removing Wonder Girl, Kid Flash and The Protector.
+The show would have featured Wonder Girl as the leader, along with Cyborg, Kid Flash, Changeling, Raven, and Starfire.
+Although the show failed to get picked up, a television commercial with a substance abuse theme did feature the Titans, as they would have appeared in the animated series, along with a new superhero named the Protector who would have been the replacement character for Robin.
+A Teen Titans animated TV program was eventually produced, adding Robin and removing Wonder Girl, Kid Flash and Protector.